 A practical guide to choosing the right TVS scooter for Kerala families.
-Comparing Jupiter, Jupiter 125 and Ntorq 125 across mileage, comfort, storage and price.
+Comparing Jupiter, Jupiter 125 and Ntorq 125 across mileage, comfort and storage.

-For most Kerala families, the TVS Jupiter 125 is the best family scooter · it offers 33 litres of underseat storage, 57 kmpl mileage, full LED lighting and connected features at an on-road price near ₹98,000-₹1,12,000 in Thrissur.
-The classic Jupiter 110 is the value pick (₹94,000 on-road), while the Ntorq 125 is the sporty choice for solo or young riders.
+For most Kerala families, the TVS Jupiter 125 is the best family scooter · it offers 33 litres of underseat storage, 57 kmpl mileage, full LED lighting and connected features.
+The classic Jupiter 110 is the value pick, while the Ntorq 125 is the sporty choice for solo or young riders.

 This guide compares the three across the things that matter to Kerala families: comfort, storage, mileage, monsoon usability and total cost of ownership.